jcestevezc/Cloudera/README.md

 1. With setup-posgresql-anaconda.sh you install and configure posgresql and anaconda.
 2. With setup-mongo.sh and dump.tar.gz you install mongodb and load an example dataset.

+For execute the setup follow the next steps:

+1. Go to the downloads folder: cd Downloads

+2. Execute the setup-posgresql-anaconda.sh file:
+./setup-posgresql-anaconda.sh

+3. Execute the setup-mongo.sh file: